Funding Your Child's College Education With Stock Options And Other Stock Grants (Part 1)

 Part 2 explains the basics of gift tax and introduces specific strategies for using stock grants to pay for college.

-Troy Onink is the CEO of Stratagee.com, a college-planning firm that provides college-funding advice to families, and the College InSource Partner Program for financial advisors.
-Troy is also a contributor to Forbes, where he has a blog, College Crossroads.
-This article was published solely for its content and quality.
+The late Troy Onink was the CEO of Stratagee.com, a firm providing college-funding advice to families.
+He was also a blogger at Forbes.com.
+This article, now kept current by the editorial staff of myStockOptions.com, was published solely for its content and quality.
 Neither the author nor his firm compensated us in exchange for its publication.